kuzzleio/documentation/src/api/1/controller-memory-storage/ltrim/index.md

 {{{since "1.0.0"}}}

-Trim an existing list so that it will contain only the specified range of elements specified.
+Trims an existing list so that it will contain only the specified range of elements specified.

 [[_Redis documentation_]](https://redis.io/commands/ltrim)